Have any questions?

 The program is phased in by building ownership:

 All municipal buildings of at least 50,000 square feet must comply no later than December 31 of each year.

 Owners of non-municipal buildings (institutional, commercial, & multifamily residential) of at least 50,000 square feet must comply no later than May 1 annually.

 Are there exemptions and/or extensions mentioned in the ordinance?

-The Commissioner may grant an extension of the benchmarking submission date or an exemption from the benchmarking requirements to the other of a covered property that submit a request, together with documentation, in a form prescribed by the Commissioner’s rule, at least 30 days prior to any benchmarking submission deadlines, establishing any of the following criteria:
+The Commissioner may grant an extension of the benchmarking submission date or an exemption from the benchmarking requirements to the owner of a covered property that submit a request, together with documentation, in a form prescribed by the Commissioner’s rule, at least 30 days prior to any benchmarking submission deadlines, establishing any of the following criteria:

 Building is under the minimum 50,000 square feet size threshold for gross floor area.